yusra-haider/Give_Back_COVID19/README.md

-# COVID19 Free Resources
+# COVID19 -- Giving Back
-Curation of resources/ courses/ services gone free due to the COVID-19 pandemic.
+Curation of resources/ courses/ services gone free / on discount due to the COVID-19 pandemic.
 The more diverse and multi-faceted this list, the better!
 So please add to this list or email suggestions at yusra.haider@gmail.com

 **General**